Teamsters Western Region & Local 177 | FAQs

 A board comprised equally of Teamsters and company trustees directs the Plan.
 The Plan is administered by Southwest Service Administrators, an independent third-party health benefits plan administrator selected by Teamsters Western Region and Local 177 Health Care Plan trustees to manage your health care benefits.
 It specializes in labor-management fund administration and has worked with Teamster funds and other unions’ funds since 1995.
 Southwest Service Administrators has offices in Phoenix and Albuquerque.

-How will I get my ID cards and do I need to enroll my family?
+How will I get my ID cards?

 Who will handle my calls and emails when I have a question or concern about a medical claim?